aguerrero232/kubernetes-zero-to-pro/07-state-persistence/29-persistent-volume-claims/README.md

   * but what happens to the underlying `persistent volume` 🤔
     * by default the `persistent volume` reclaim policy is set to `retain`, but can be changed to `delete` or `recycle`.

+        ```yaml
+            # persistent volume reclaim policy can be set to delete, retain, or recycle
+            # this is placed in the pv spec section
+            persistentVolumeReclaimPolicy: Retain
+        ```

 <br />

 ## **Examples** 🧩